Kingorie/Coingecko/README.md

 # Overview
-This Python script utilizes Selenium, a browser automation tool, to scrape cryptocurrency data from the Coingecko website.
+This Python script utilizes Selenium, a browser automation tool, to scrape cryptocurrency data from multiple pages of the Coingecko website.
 The script extracts information such as coin name, ticker symbol, price, 1-hour change, 24-hour change, 7-day change, 24-hour volume, market cap, and fully diluted valuation.
-The data is then formatted into a Pandas DataFrame and saved as a CSV file.
+The data is then formatted into a Pandas DataFrame and saved as an Excel file.

 # Dependencies
 * Selenium: Web automation library for controlling web browsers.